Research Overview

 Current Projects

 Several of our studies aim to clarify how and by what mechanism cognitive control fluctuates across fasted and fed states in bulimia nervosa, potentially perpetuating the cyclical nature of the disorder.
-In addition, we are training individuals to change their own prefrontal cortex activation with a portable imaging technology called fNIRS to mechanistically test the hypothesis that symptoms of bulimia nervosa are perpetuated by blunted activation in cognitive control circuits during eating; therefore, neurofeedback-based modulation of this activation will improve these symptoms by improving cognitive control.
+In addition, we are developing an intervention that trains individuals to change their own brain activation in cognitive control circuits using a portable imaging technology called fNIRS.
 Finally, we are testing whether abnormal connectivity within and between brain circuits during decision-making could explain why binge-eating episodes are both impulsively initiated and inflexibly persistent, as well as promote more severe forms of binge-eating disorder.
 Click on the images below to learn more about each of our ongoing studies.

 Meet the Team